Medicare accountable care organization initiatives to improve how the

 work together to provide higher-quality coordinated care to their

-also meet standards for high quality care.
+as they also meet standards for high quality care.

 “People across America are going to be better cared for when they go to